Whitehaven Quaker History

 New premises were acquired for Friends in 1982 by purchase of the former Sunday school room in Scotch Street, built around 1870, of the Lowther Street Methodist church.
 Alterations were carried out and it was opened in 1984.

-However the condition of this building has seriously detriorated, so the decision was made in 2012 to find accomodation, and hence the decision to maove to Egremont.
+However the condition of this building seriously deteriorated, so the decision was made in 2012 to find other accommodation.
+The Meeting House has now been sold.